 The rent that is covered in the context of unemployment benefits II is assumed to be the actual rent that is reported, but imputations have been made (xhcrt, also see Section 3.3.5).
 The maximum rents covered have been closely aligned to benefit rates from housing benefits.
 Calculation of maximum rents is taken from the national tax and benefit microsimulation model for Germany, which is based on SOEP data.3 Average maximum amounts, differentiated by household size, have been applied from the national model.
-The maximum rent covered, excluding heating costs, amounts to 262 euros per month for a single-person household (343 for a two-person household, 4,070 for three persons, 474 for four, and 541 for five and more persons).

 Heating costs have also been applied from the national model, where they have been applied from the SOEP data and estimated from household size, flat size, and region for households not reporting them.
 Average heating costs by household size are applied.
-They amount to 74 euros per month for a single household in 2009 (96 euros for two persons, 104 for three, 116 for four, and 143 for five and more persons).
-These amounts have been kept constant over the last years.4
+They amount to 75 euros per month for a single household in 2011 (96 euros for two persons, 110 for three, 119 for four, and 134 for five and more persons).4